Gulf Indian High School (GIHS) is a private K-12 school located in Al Garhoud, Dubai.

-The school has a student to teacher ratio of 16:1.
+The school has a student to teacher ratio of 16:1 which is relatively low by Indian school standards.

 Gulf Indian High School follows an Indian, CBSE curriculum with subjects being taught in both English and Arabic.
 The school aims to prepare students for the All Indian Secondary School Examination as well as the Comprehensive Evaluation and Senior School Certificate Examination.
 The school does not publish details of its examination results.